Extropianism: Extropy Institute

 In 1986, More joined Alcor, a cryonics company, and helped establish (along with Michael Price, Garret Smyth and Luigi Warren) the first European cryonics organization, Mizar Limited (later Alcor UK).
 In 1987, More moved to Los Angeles from Oxford University in England to work on his Ph.D. in philosophy at the University of Southern California.

 In 1988, Extropy: The Journal of Transhumanist Thought was first published.
 (For the first few issues, it was "Extropy: Vaccine for Future Shock".)
 This brought together thinkers with interests in artificial intelligence, nanotechnology, genetic engineering, life extension, mind uploading, idea futures, robotics, space exploration, memetics, and the politics and economics of transhumanism.
 Alternative media organizations soon began reviewing the magazine, and it attracted interest from like-minded thinkers.
-Later, More and Bell co-founded the Extropy Institute, a non-profit 501(c)(3) educational organization.
-"ExI" was formed as a transhumanist networking and information center to use current scientific understanding along with critical and creative thinking to define a small set of principles or values that could help make sense of new capabilities opening up to humanity.
+Later, More and Tom Bell co-founded the Extropy Institute (ExI), a non-profit 501(c)(3) educational organization.
+The institute was formed as a transhumanist networking and information center to use current scientific understanding along with critical and creative thinking to define a small set of principles or values that could help make sense of new capabilities opening up to humanity.

-The Extropy Institute's email list was launched in 1991 (and, as of April 2015, continues to exist as "Extropy-Chat"), and in 1992 the institute began producing the first conferences on transhumanism.
-Affiliate members throughout the world began organizing their own transhumanist groups.
-Extro Conferences, meetings, parties, on-line debates, and documentaries continue to spread transhumanism to the public.

-In 2006, the board of directors of the Extropy Institute made a decision to close the organisation, stating that its mission was "essentially completed."
+In 2006, the board of directors of the Extropy Institute made a decision to close the organization, stating that its mission was "essentially completed."

-Extropism

-Extropism is a derivation of the transhumanist philosophy of extropianism.
-It follows the same tradition - hence the similarity in naming - but has been revised to better suit the perceived paradigms of the 21st century.
-As introduced in The Extropist Manifesto, it promotes an optimistic futuristic philosophy that can be summed up in the following five phrases, which spell out the word "EXTROPISM":